MicrosoftDocs/power-automate-docs/articles/automation-analytics-with-fabric-queries.md

 ## List of automation-related tables

-The following table includes automation-related tables that are frequently used for reporting and observability use cases.
+The following table lists automation-related tables frequently used for reporting and observability.

 | Display name | Object name       |   Purpose                                             |
 |--------------------|------------------|-------------------------------------------------------|